sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 Now we can run our benchmark.

-First we need to start our API (I'm using Docker Compose):
+First, we need to start our API (I'm using Docker Compose):

 ```cmd
 docker-compose --file .\hr\docker-compose.yml --project-name hr up --build -d